Ezequiel Duran Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Yankees pitching staff ranks fourth in MLB.
+- The 9.7 strikeouts per nine innings compiled by the Yankees pitching staff ranks fourth in MLB.

-- The Yankees' 3.36 team ERA ranks third among all league pitching staffs.
+- The Yankees have a 3.31 team ERA that ranks third across all league pitching staffs.

-- Yankees pitchers combine to give up 25 home runs (one per game), the ninth-fewest in baseball.
+- The Yankees allow the ninth-fewest home runs in baseball (25 total, one per game).

-- Cole (4-0) gets the starting nod for the Yankees in his sixth start of the season.
-He's put together a .79 ERA in 34 2/3 innings pitched, with 36 strikeouts.
+- The Yankees will send Schmidt (0-2) out for his sixth start of the season.
+He is 0-2 with a 6.30 ERA and 24 strikeouts through 20 2/3 innings pitched.

-- His last time out came on Saturday against the Toronto Blue Jays, when the righty threw 5 2/3 scoreless innings while giving up four hits.
+- In his last appearance on Sunday, the right-hander went 5 2/3 innings against the Toronto Blue Jays, giving up no earned runs while surrendering three hits.

+- In five games this season, the 27-year-old has amassed a 6.30 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .298 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.